valery-judah/leetcode-python/tasks/0169-majority-element/readme.md

 - If the current element is the same as the candidate, increment count.
 - If the current element is different from the candidate, decrement count.

-> [!note] The intuition behind this phase is that each non-candidate element effectively "cancels out" one instance of the candidate.
+>[!note] The intuition behind this phase is that each non-candidate element effectively "cancels out" one instance of the candidate.
 If a true majority element exists, it will eventually emerge as the candidate at the end of this pass because its occurrences will outnumber the cancellations. <- this one is interesting

+Question: why it's a candidate?
+Because: s(XXAXX) = s(XXXXA) = 1, and `XXXX` can be `ABCB` and `ABAB`. `A` will be majority only in the latter.

 **Second Phase.
 Verifying the Candidate:**